Soccer-Fans brace for politically charged U.S.-Iran match at World Cup

 The contest between the two nations that severed ties over 40 years ago will be held with increased security to prevent a flare up of tensions over the unrest that has gripped Iran since the death in custody of 22-year-old Mahsa Amini on Sept.
 16.

-In a show of solidarity ahead of the match, the U.S. Soccer Federation temporarily displayed Iran's national flag without the emblem of the Islamic Republic, leading Tehran to complain to FIFA, according to state media.
+In a show of solidarity ahead of the match, which starts at 1900 GMT, the U.S. Soccer Federation temporarily displayed Iran's national flag without the emblem of the Islamic Republic, leading Tehran to complain to FIFA, according to state media.

 Qatar, which has strong ties with Washington and friendly relations with Tehran, has staked its reputation on delivering a smooth World Cup, beefing up security at Iran games and banning some items deemed inflammatory, like Iran's pre-Revolution flag.

+U.S.-Iranian ties have been especially strained since then-President Donald Trump abandoned Tehran's nuclear deal with world powers.
+Efforts to salvage the pact under President Joe Biden's administration have stalled.

+Politics have spilled into the World Cup, the first to be held in a Middle East country.

-When Iran beat Wales on Friday, security teams were deployed to "break up a small number of altercations" between Iranian fans outside the stadium, a Qatari official said, adding the incidents were dealt with "swiftly" to contain tensions.
+Security teams deployed on Friday when Iran beat Wales to "break up a small number of altercations" between Iranian fans outside the stadium, a Qatari official said, adding the incidents were handled "swiftly" to contain tensions.

 "I will not attend the game on Tuesday since I do not feel safe in Qatar," said Iranian-Canadian Azi, declining to give her last name and who was wearing a T-shirt declaring 'Women, Life, Freedom' - a slogan of the Iran protests.